 The surveys were undertaken during the period June to August 2012 by teams from YCCCART.
-The method was similar to that described previously (YCCCART 2012/Y4).
+The method was similar to that described previously (YCCCART 2014/Y19).
 Briefly, in order to show the three-dimensional appearance of the selected features, grid surveys using an electronic, hydrostatic level (Nivcomp), were performed.
 Tapes were laid relative to baselines established for the RM15 survey.
-For each feature, a zero point for the electronic hydrostatic level was established, and height readings in millimetres above or below the zero point were recorded on paper.
+For each feature, a zero point for the electronic hydrostatic level was established, and the height in millimetres at each point in the grid, above or below the zero point, were recorded on paper.
 An appropriate interval of recording was selected, for each feature, which was considered to provide the best representation.
 The data were entered into an Excel file (Microsoft) and processed using the "Surfer 10" software programme (kindly donated by Golden Software, USA).
 Paper and electronic copies of the raw data are preserved in the archives.
 The surveyed sites are shown in Figure 2.